shurik179/yozh/docs/details/connectors.rst

 Connecting additional devices
 =============================
-Youzh porvides connectors for additional sensors and other eelctroncis, as described below.
+Youzh provides connectors for additional sensors and other eelctroncis, as described below.

 Top plate